yuri-pechatnov/caos/sem18-multiplexing/README.md

 Run: `./epoll.exe`

-     23:10:27 : Select realisation start
+     11:54:26 : Select realisation start
-     23:10:27 : Read from 0 subprocess: Hello from 0 subprocess
-     23:10:28 : Read from 1 subprocess: Hello from 1 subprocess
-     23:10:29 : Read from 2 subprocess: Hello from 2 subprocess
-     23:10:30 : Read from 3 subprocess: Hello from 3 subprocess
-     23:10:31 : Read from 4 subprocess: Hello from 4 subprocess

-Run: `gcc -DEPOLL_REALISATION epoll.cpp -o epoll.exe`

-Run: `./epoll.exe`

-     23:10:32 : Epoll realisation start
-     23:10:32 : Read from 0 subprocess: Hello from 0 subprocess
+     11:54:26 : Read from 0 subprocess: Hello from 0 subprocess
-     23:10:33 : Read from 1 subprocess: Hello from 1 subprocess
+     11:54:27 : Read from 1 subprocess: Hello from 1 subprocess
-     23:10:34 : Read from 2 subprocess: Hello from 2 subprocess
+     11:54:28 : Read from 2 subprocess: Hello from 2 subprocess
-     23:10:35 : Read from 3 subprocess: Hello from 3 subprocess
+     11:54:29 : Read from 3 subprocess: Hello from 3 subprocess
-     23:10:36 : Read from 4 subprocess: Hello from 4 subprocess
+     11:54:30 : Read from 4 subprocess: Hello from 4 subprocess